Mussel Slough Tragedy: Aftermath

+One of the survivors of the gunfight, settler Edwin Haymaker, died soon after of pneumonia, having apparently been weakened by wounds received in the shootout.
 Afterwards, seventeen people were indicted by a federal grand jury and five were found guilty of willfully interfering with a marshal in performance of his duties (Braden, Patterson, Pryor, Purcell, and John J. Doyle, a leader in the Settler's League).
 They were convicted in federal court (with Judge Sawyer presiding) and sentenced to eight months in prison and fined $300 each.
 Their time spent in imprisonment was hardly difficult.
 Three of the men's wives were allowed to live with them, and Susan Curtis, daughter of one of the jailers, fell in love with and later married Braden.
 Upon their release in September 1881, they were greeted by a joyous crowd of 3,000 in Hanford.
 Such was the anti-railroad sentiment that the five were looked upon as heroes by many across California, and those killed were considered martyrs who had given their lives for a cause.

 Nevertheless, the affair brought such a shock that people were sobered.
 The legal battle had been lost, the railroad had won, and there was not enough public support for changing the policy of granting public lands to railroads.
 The only concession SP made was to reduce the land price slightly.
 In the end, most people (including Doyle, who later reconciled and became good friends with Collis Potter Huntington, one of the SP's leaders) simply stayed where they were and purchased the land.
 Squatting continued for years, though, despite the SP's best attempts to squash it.